2021-03-01

 package but not to any external packages.
 Items can optionally be exported

-across package boundaries by adding each name to an export
+across package boundaries by adding each name to an export list at the top

 of the module.